No Coin Left Behind: Maximizing Strategic Surplus Against No-Regret Dynamics: Main Results

+Results~1 and~2 quantify how much surplus a clairvoyant optimizer can extract.
+We close by inverting this perspective: \emph{how much surplus must the learner inevitably surrender simply to identify her approximate $\varepsilon$-best response?}

-Under classical minimax regret analysis, the choice of a strongly convex regularizer is largely immaterial: all such choices yield $\Theta(\sqrt{T})$ regret (with entropy enjoying better dimension dependence on the simplex).
-This apparent equivalence breaks once we view learning as \emph{information acquisition}.
-In that lens, the optimizer's surplus becomes an unavoidable ``tuition fee'' that the learner pays to identify the best response $\yopt$ under the optimizer's informational advantage.
-Motivated by this perspective, we define the \emph{Price of Best-Response}: the minimum cumulative regret required to reach error at most $\gamma$ against a worst-case stable manipulator.
+Under classical minimax analysis, the choice of regularizer is largely immaterial---all strongly convex choices yield $\Theta(\sqrt{T})$ regret, with the entropic regularizer preferred on the simplex for its dimension dependence.
+This apparent equivalence breaks once we view learning as \emph{information acquisition} under adversarial asymmetry.
+The optimizer's surplus is not merely extracted; it is a \emph{tuition fee} the learner pays to filter noise and converge to $\yopt$.
+We formalize the minimum such fee from learner's perspective as the \emph{Price of Best-Response}:

-While a full classification of all regularizers and optimizer choices is beyond the scope of this work, restricting our attention to the separable case yields a striking contrast: \begin{restatable}[The Geometry of PBR]{theorem}{learningCost} For any sufficiently small target precision $\gamma > 0$, the minimum cost to achieve accuracy $\gamma$ scales at least as

-\end{restatable} The proof is deferred to Appendix~\ref{appendix:thm:learning-cost}.
-For instance, if we restrict our attention to the optimizer's strategies of the previous sections, we obtain the following sharp contrast. \begin{observation}[Euclidean vs.\ Entropic tuition] As $\gamma\to 0$, the $\ell_2$ cost saturates, $\mathcal{C}_{\text{Euc}}(\gamma)=\Theta(1)$, whereas the entropic cost diverges, $\mathcal{C}_{\text{Ent}}(\gamma)=\Theta(\log(1/\gamma))\to+\infty$.
-Thus, while entropic regularization minimizes worst-case regret, it maximizes the structural cost of high-precision learning. \end{observation}